The Death of the Draftsman

 There is now a new engineering discipline: The Dimensional Engineer

-Even the minimized GD&T is too much for today's 3D CAD engineer.
+Even the minimized GD&T is too much for today's millennial 3D CAD engineer.
 So now they look to a Dimensional Engineer to review the parts.
 They seem to be a catch all position, combining designer, draftsman and checker.
 I am not sure where they are placed.
 Maybe between completed engineering and release?
 Boeing now has a Producibiity Group that reviews the completed engineering, I wonder how that is working out?

 You can see it is incredibly chaotic.